 - Pay attention to signals from the Session Chair

-- Repeat questions from in-room participants who do not use a microphone
+- Repeat questions from participants who do not use a microphone

 - Be conscientious of wearing a microphone.
 Your mic will pick up any side commentary with co-presenters that the online audience can hear